Table of contents

 Docker, and in general, containerized applications, can often be more secure than traditional local applications.
 However, there are considerations to note, such as the permissions allowed by your kernel, the interaction between Docker, your containers and the file system, and any unnecessary loopholes in your configuration profile.
 These concerns can be alleviated by adding another safety layer with a unique security configuration profile to your container.

 Docker Slim automatically generates AppArmor and Seccomp security profiles when the

 profile commands are used.
 These security profiles will be specific to your images and their functionality.

 You can use the security profile generated in the previous build command using the following syntax:

-build Docker Slim commands to optimize your Docker images and containers.
+build to tweak your Docker images and containers.